 A decompression chamber is located in Puerto Madryn.

-The World Health Organization (WHO) lists Argentina as a country with a risk of yellow fever transmission, and recommends travellers to all departments in the Misiones Province and parts of Corrientes Province (Beron de Astrada, Capital, General Alvear, General Paz, Itati, Ituzaingo, Paso de los Libres, San Cosme, San Martin, San Miguel, Santo Tome) are vaccinated against yellow fever.
+The World Health Organization (WHO) lists Argentina as a country with a risk of yellow fever transmission.
+Yellow fever is a potentially fatal viral disease transmitted by mosquitoes, which is preventable by vaccination.
+We strongly recommend that you are vaccinated against yellow fever before travelling to all departments in the Misiones Province and parts of Corrientes Province (Beron de Astrada, Capital, General Alvear, General Paz, Itati, Ituzaingo, Paso de los Libres, San Cosme, San Martin, San Miguel, Santo Tome).
 Iguazu Falls is located within Misiones Province.
-It is recommended travellers to Argentina consult their doctor for the most up-to-date information on yellow fever.
-See the Entry and Exit Requirements section of this travel advice for further information on yellow fever.
-Information on yellow fever is also available on the Department of Health website.
+See the Entry and Exit section for important information about vaccination certificate requirements.
+For more information about yellow fever, see the Department of Health website.

 Malaria is a risk in rural areas along the northern borders with Bolivia and Paraguay.
-Outbreaks of other insect-borne diseases (including dengue fever and yellow fever) are also a risk to travellers, particularly during the wet seasons (May to August and November to January).
+Outbreaks of other insect-borne diseases such as dengue fever, are also a risk to travellers, particularly during the wet seasons (May to August and November to January).
 You should consult your doctor or travel clinic about prophylaxis against malaria and take measures to avoid mosquito and other insect bites, including using insect repellent at all times, wearing long, loose-fitting, light-coloured clothing and ensuring your accommodation is mosquito proof.
 For further information on dengue fever see the World Health Organization's factsheet.

 The high levels of air pollution in Buenos Aires may aggravate bronchial, sinus or asthma conditions.